miakotalik/react-blog-with-node/README.md

 -   [Node](https://nodejs.org/en/) - The Javascript runtime used
 -   [Express](https://expressjs.com/) - The web framework used
 -   [MongoDb](https://www.mongodb.com/) - The database used
+-   [Bootstrap 4](https://getbootstrap.com/) - The toolkit used for developing app HTML/CSS JS

 ## Available Scripts